-The book opens with the spy, Verity having been captured and tortured for weeks by the local Gestapo (Nazi police).
+The book opens with the spy, Verity, having been captured and tortured for weeks by the local Gestapo (Nazi police).
 She's a broken woman and in exchange for no more torture she has agreed to give the Germans information about British spy operations and their wireless codes.
 As she writes her story though you get the feeling that she's not telling them everything.
-In fact, she's not even telling them her own story but the story of her friend Maddie, the pilot.
-As you read you begin to realize that Verity or Julie, as we come to know her, is a very unreliable narrator and that she is playing a very dangerous game with her jailers.
+In fact, she may not be telling them the truth at all.
+Verity is playing a very dangerous game with her jailers.

-Halfway through the book, Maddie begins to tell her own story of life in France.
+Halfway through the book, Maddie, Verity's pilot, begins to tell her own story of life in France.
 After their plane crash landed, Verity and Maddie parted ways.
-Verity makes a fatal mistake and is captured but Maddie is taken in by the local Resistance fighters and ends up being trained to fight with them as she waits for a flight home and waits for information about her captured friend.
+Maddie must try and get home to England- all the while wondering if Verity is okay.
 This is a harrowing tale of uncommon bravery, unforgettable friendship and ordinary girls doing extraordinary things in a time of war.
 The writing will have you on the edge of your seat, grabbing the book with both hands.
 It is that un-put-down-able!

-If you are like me, it may also have you compulsively searching the shelves for read-alikes and more information about British spies and the French Resistance in German-occupied France, 1939-1945.
+If you are like me, it may also have you compulsively searching the shelves for read-alikes and more information about British spies, the Resistance in German-occupied France and other European countries, 1939-1945.